chad-schroeder/react-jobly/README.md

 # react-jobly

-React-jobly is a React front end for the Jobly (Job Application App).
-It is built with JavaScript, React, React Router and static assets.
+React-jobly is a React front end for Jobly (Job Application App).
+It is built with React, React Router and static assets.

 ## Built With